Suggest a Songfact / Artistfact

 Egbert Nathaniel Dawkins III is a California based soul singer who performs under the name of Aloe Blacc.
 He began his career in his teens as an MC in an indie rap duo called Emanon.
 Blacc went solo in 2003 signing with independent hip-hop label Stones Throw Records, and released his debut EP in the same year.
 He released his debut album, Shine Though in 2006 and his second album, Good Things in 2010.
 After this retro soul track hit the charts throughout continental Europe, Blacc signed with major label Epic Records for the UK and Ireland release of the record.

 The tune first came to many people's attention when it was used as the intro song for the HBO show How to Make It in America, and was featured as the iTunes Single of the Week.
-The HBO show lasted just one season.
+The HBO show lasted just one season, but it gave the song lot of exposure and credibility, especially in Europe where some radio stations started playing the song.

-Some critics have called this song "The anthem of the recession."
+Some journalists have called this song "The anthem of the recession."
 In an interview with Faux

 , Blacc agreed.
 He said: "You know what, I kind of feel it is an anthem for the recession.
 A lot of people have been struggling, and it's a song that actually discusses their situation."